Skip to main content

 Teaching Assistant

-Earlier work has been on physiological and behavioral responses to heat stress in leaf-cutting ants (Atta sexdens).
-Currently, I am studying how chironomids (Diptera, Chironomidae) mechanistically respond to various environmental stressors.
+I like to consider myself an ecophysiologist, as I am interested in organism responses to environmental stress (particularly in the context of extreme environments).
+My undergraduate work has been on physiological and behavioral responses to heat stress in leaf-cutting ants (Atta sexdens).
+Currently, I am studying how chironomids (Diptera: Chironomidae) mechanistically respond to a number of environmental stressors.

 • Some of the species that I have worked with include: Belgica antarctica, Eretmoptera murphyi and Telmatogeton magellanicus.

-• Some of the stressors that I have worked on include: cold (and freezing), heat, osmotic and dehydration stress.
+• Some of the stressors that I have worked on include: cold (and freezing), heat, ionic and dehydration stress.

-• Major fields of interest include: ecology, physiology, genomics
+• Major fields of interest include: ecology, physiology, molecular biology.
+Minor fields of interest include: ecophysiology, comparative physiology, -omics.

 Contact Information